Bicycle Car Accident Insurance Claim In Michigan

 Want a free consultation with a lawyer?
 Call Michigan Auto Law

 If you are a bicyclist and you have been injured in a bike crash with motor vehicle, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced personal injury attorneys to discuss your bicycle car accident insurance claim.
-You can also get help from an experienced auto accident attorney by emailing [email protected] or you can use the chat feature on our website.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.